systopia/de.systopia.eck/README.md

-# civiCRM Entity Construction Kit
+# CiviCRM Entity Construction Kit

 This extension provides a user interface and an API for creating and managing CiviCRM entities.
-In conjunction with custom fields being attached to those entities, things in your business logic can be modelled more clearly, when standard CiviCRM entities are not sufficient.
+In conjunction with custom fields being attached to those entities, things in your business logic can be modeled more clearly, when standard CiviCRM entities are not sufficient.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).